abhishek1203/dummy-repo/README.md

 # dummy-repo
-Dummy repo to test Github API by Abhishek the Gen
+Dummy repo to test Github API by Abhishek the General